-&lt;sup>10We have heard of cases where even less than 50 km were not working with DRBD.
+10We have heard of cases where even less than 50 km were not working with DRBD.
 It depends on application workload, on properties of the line, and on congestion caused by other traffic.
 Some other people told us that according to their experience, much lesser distances should be considered operable, only in the range of a few single kilometers.
 However, they agree that DRBD is rock stable when used on crossover cables.

-The famous CAP theorem, also called Brewer's theorem, is important for a deeper understanding of architectural setups, and of important differences between synchronous and asynchronous replication.
-It is mandatory for understanding the implementations DRBD and MARS.
-It is a trilemma (see section What is a Trilemma?).
-A good explanation of the CAP Theorem can be found at https://en.wikipedia.org/wiki/CAP\theorem (retrieved July 2018).
+The famous CAP theorem, also called Brewer's theorem, is important for a deeper understanding of the differences between DRBD and MARS.
+A good explanation can be found at https://en.wikipedia.org/wiki/CAP_theorem (retrieved July 2018).

-The CAP theorem states that only 2 out of 3 properties can be achieved at the same time, when an arbitrary Distributed System is under pressure: C = Consistency means Strict Consistency at the level of thedistributedsystem (which isnotthe same as strict consistencyinsideof one of thelocalsystems), <math>A = Availability = intuitively clear from a user's perspective, and <math>P = Partitioning Tolerance = the network may have its own outages at any time (which is a negative criterion and thus will complicate resolutions like hell).
+The CAP theorem states that only 2 out of 3 properties can be achieved at the same time, when a Distributed System is under pressure: C = Consistency means Strict Consistency at the level of the distributed system (which is not the same as strict consistency inside of one of the local systems), <math>A = Availability = intuitively clear from a user's perspective, and <math>P = Partitioning Tolerance = the network may have its own outages at any time (which is a negative criterion).

-As explained in the Wikipedia article, the P = Partitioning Tolerance is a property which is important at least in wide-distance data replication scenarios, and possibly / very likely also in other scenarios.
-The property P cannot generally be chosen at runtime, but is given by setup of the Distributed System.
+As explained in the Wikipedia article, the P = Partitioning Tolerance is a property which is imporant at least in wide-distance data replication scenarios, and possibly in some other scenarios.
+There the property P cannot be chosen at runtime, but is given by setup of the Distributed System.